The Fall of Brekhan

 Character Creation Rules

 Every new character starts with a number of points equal to 50% of their previous characters total (rounded up), unless they have picked and trained a replacement NPC.
-If there are no characters left the DM may assign a new points total for everyone.
+If there are no characters left the DM may assign a new point total for everyone.

 All characters have a disadvantage limit of -40 points, and may not increase any skill beyond +4.
 Attributes may only be increased up to 14, except for ST which may be increased to 16.
-HP and FP may be changed by no more than 30% of it’s base attribute.
+HP and FP may be changed by no more than 30% of it’s base attribute, rounded down.
 Will and Per may only be changed by 3 from their base.
 Magery is limited to rank 2 or lower.
 Basic speed is limited to a change of 2 up or down from the calculated number, basic move is limited to 3 up or down from the calculated number.

 Picking and Training a Replacement

 Adventuring is a profession that has traditionally been taught through apprenticeship.
 Rarely advertised or intended, less experienced individuals with potential and drive will seek out mentors who can show them the basics of the profession.
 Each player may, if they wish, play a secondary apprentice who has found the group and wishes to learn.
 The apprentice must pick a tutor, who cannot be their other character.
 The tutor takes the apprentice on as an ally and will be their primary source of knowledge in the group.
 If the main character of the apprentice is killed or retires the apprentice they are playing will be elevated to the status of main character.